-Definition: Pragmatism in education is an educational approach that focuses on keeping things practical.
-It has four principles: 1.
-Unity, 2.
-Interest, 3.
-Experience, and 4.
-Integration.
-Pragmatic teachers use active project-based learning strategies and focus on topics relevant to students’ lives.
+In education, pragmatism is an approach to learning and teaching that focuses on keeping things practical.
+Its key theorist is John Dewey.
+It has four principles: Unity, Interest, Experience, and Integration.
+Pragmatic teachers use active project-based learning strategies in the classroom and focus on topics relevant to students’ lives.

 The 4 Principles of Pragmatism in Education